gowthammatcha/Library-Management-system/README.md

 # Library-Management-system
-By using Flask and Elastic Search
+By using Flask and Elastic Search and MongoDB